Benardo07/ai-crm/README.md

 - The first sentiment analysis triggers a model download; subsequent requests reuse the cached pipeline.
 - `.env` is git-ignored; share `.env.example` for onboarding.
 - Console logs (`app.services.sentiment`) show raw model outputs, useful when debugging the AI pipeline.

-Enjoy extending AI-CRM—whether you add new automations, more analytics, or a richer notification system, the modular structure keeps changes straightforward.
-Happy shipping!